 The Cablevision Cash Balance Pension Plan is a tax-qualified defined benefit plan that was amended, effective December 31, 2013, to freeze participation and benefit accruals for all legacy Cablevision employees except certain employees covered by a collective bargaining agreement.
 Effective April 15, 2015, the plan was further amended to freeze participation and benefit accruals for the remaining employees covered by the collective bargaining agreement.
-Messrs.
-Grau and Olsen are the only named executive officers with an accrued benefit under the Cablevision Cash Balance Pension Plan.
+Mr. Olsen is the only named executive officer with an accrued benefit under the Cablevision Cash Balance Pension Plan.